rs-delve/covid19_datasets/README.md

 - [Usage of the underlying datasets](./usage_example.ipynb).

 ## Codebook
-View the [Codebook](https://github.com/rs-delve/covid19_datasets/blob/master/docs/codebook.md) for details of the fields available in the dataset
+View the [Codebook](https://github.com/rs-delve/covid19_datasets/blob/master/docs/codebook.md) for details of the fields available in the dataset.

 ## Licence
 This software is published under the MIT licence.
 The data generated are available under the Creative Commons Attribution 4.0 International License.